cayxc/Mdtht/readme.md

 6. Code highlight:
     1. Download **highlight.min.js**，[highlight.min.js-download address](https://highlightjs.org/download)，**Attention: Please select "Select all languages" when downloading**
-    2. Refer to step 5 to copy the highlight.js code into a new `<script>` tag pair.
+    2. Extract downloaded files, Refer to step 5 to copy the highlight.js code into a new `<script>` tag pair.
     3.  **Add code at the end of the highlight.min.js code: `hljs.highlightAll();`** -> `Save completed`
 7. Save and close, complete.